-The New Orleans environmental group conducted annual EMS and compliance assessments of all five sites in FY 2006.
-Assessors were independent of the sites and were not accountable to those directly responsible for the issues audited.
+The New Orleans environmental group conducted annual EMS and compliance assessments of all five sites in FY 2007.
+Assessors were independent of the operating sites and were not accountable to those directly responsible for the issues audited.

 EMS related issues were examined based on the 17 elements of the ISO 14001:2004 Standard.
 All elements were reviewed at least once (and preferably twice) during the audit year.
-Environmental compliance was examined through the framework of the EMS and included compliance with regulations, DOE contract requirements, and other internal requirements.
+Environmental compliance was examined through the framework of the EMS and included compliance with regulations, DOE contract requirements, and other internal and external requirements.
 Compliance issues examined were related to air, water, waste, toxic chemicals, and pollution prevention programs.
 Findings were tracked to completion in ATS.

 Specific audit topics were also chosen based on current management concerns and the results of previous audits.
-Potable water management and the use of the SPR Qualified Products List remained environmental concerns for 2006.
-Improvements made since 2003 in performing and tracking the management of potable water systems at Bayou Choctaw, Big Hill, and Bryan Mound indicate greater awareness of regulatory requirements by certified water operators.
-The use of the Purchasing of Environmentally Friendly Products from the QPL has decreased slightly from 94.2% in FY 2005 to 92.5% in FY 2006.
+Potable water management and the use of the SPR Qualified Products List continued to be environmental concerns for 2007.
+Performance improvements made since 2003 in managing potable water systems at Bayou Choctaw, Big Hill, and Bryan Mound indicate greater awareness of regulatory requirements by certified water operators.
+The use of the Purchasing of Environmentally Friendly Products from the QPL has increased from 94.2% in FY 2005 and 92.5% in FY 2006 to 97.2% in FY 2007.
 Improved compliance will require continuing communication with product requestors and purchasers in using the QPL.

-DM identified 18 compliance findings and 11 EMS non-conformances during FY 2006.
-All compliance findings were classified as low risk hazards, minor deviations from internal requirements and regulations.
-All EMS non-conformances were also minor.
-Corrective action plans for all of the findings and non-conformances were provided, and ten compliance findings and four EMS non-conformances were closed in CY 2006.
-Table 2-7 is a tabulation of 2006 findings/non-conformances by site.
+DM identified 15 compliance findings and one EMS nonconformity during FY 2007.
+All compliance findings and the nonconformity were classified as low risk hazards, minor deviations from internal requirements and regulations.
+Corrective action plans were developed and implemented for all.
+Eleven of the findings and the nonconformity were closed in 2007.
+Table 2-7 is a tabulation of 2007 findings/non-conformity by site.

 Table 2-7.
-FY 2006 M&O Contractor Organizational Assessment Environmental Findings and Non-Conformances
+FY 2007 M&O Contractor Organizational Assessment Environmental Findings and Non-Conformances

 Site High Risk Hazard (compliance) Medium Risk Hazard (compliance) Low Risk Hazard (compliance) Low Risk Hazard EMS

-Bayou Choctaw 0 0 3 2
+Bayou Choctaw 0 0 0 0

-Big Hill 0 0 0 2
+Big Hill 0 0 2 0

-Bryan Mound 0 0 5 1
+Bryan Mound 0 0 1 0

-New Orleans 0 0 8 6
+New Orleans 0 0 1 0

-West Hackberry 0 0 2 0
+West Hackberry 0 0 11 1